713-224-5529

 TX Attorney for Improper Relations with Students

 A simple accusation of having sexual contact with students can devastate your whole career.
 In addition, the charge is difficult to defend.
-Thankfully, the attorneys at Tyler Flood & Associates, Inc. have experience in sexual offenses including allegations of inappropriate relationships with students.
+Thankfully, the attorneys at [firm] have experience in sexual offenses including allegations of inappropriate relationships with students.
 We can guide you through this legal process to help you obtain the best possible outcome for your case.

-Call us now at (713) 224-5529 to schedule a free consultation.
-Tyler Flood & Associates, Inc. represents people throughout the greater Houston metropolitan area including Uptown, Greenspoint, River Oaks and Magnolia Park.
+Call us now at [phone] to schedule a free consultation. [firm] represents people throughout the greater Houston metropolitan area including Uptown, Greenspoint, River Oaks and Magnolia Park.

 Overview of Improper Relationship Between Educator and Student